mozilla/fx-private-relay/docs/end-to-end-local-dev.md

 2. Go to your favorite email address and send an email to the Relay alias you generated above.
 3. You should see a POST to `/emails/sns-inbound` in your `runserver` process!
+4. You should see the test email in the Inbox of the final destination/recipient of the alias!
+   * Note: the final destination/recipient address for the alias must be in your SES "verified identities" for SES to actually send it emails.

 [create-new-identity]: https://console.aws.amazon.com/ses/home?region=us-east-1#/verified-identities/create